Review updated after another month of usage experience

 There were issues with quick hatching lines not tapering properly (marked with black dots for your reference).
 Lines can taper properly as long as shown in #2 as you're not hatching lines quickly.

-Tilt works fine with Photoshop, Krita, Sketchable Plus, Sketchbook Pro, but does not work with Concepts.
+Tilt works fine with Photoshop, Krita, Sketchable Plus, Sketchbook Pro, Clip Studio Paint and Concepts.

 The pen is accurate and sensitive.
 Drawing performance is predictable without surprises.

 This was drawn with Affinity Photo.
 The line quality is consistent with all the drawing apps I've tested, namely Photoshop, Clip Studio Paint, Medibang Paint Pro and Krita.

 The line quality looks good.